SAP-samples/hana-cloud-relational-data-lake-onboarding/README.md

 # Download and Installation

+The tutorials ask you to download specific sample files:

-The **Download and Analyze Sample GDELT Data** topic in the Quick Start Tutorials asks you to download these three CSV files:
+The **Download and Analyze Sample GDELT Data** topic in the HANA DB-Managed tutorials asks you to download these three CSV files:

 - event_samp.CSV
 - gkg_samp.CSV
 - mentions_samp.CSV

+The **Download and Analyze Sample TPCH Data** topic in the Quick Start for Tutorial for Data Lake asks you to download these four files:

+- customer.tbl
+- nation.tbl
+- region.tbl
+- supplier.tbl

-Download the three CSV files from this GitHub repository to your local file system, and continue reading the Quick Start tutorial.
+Download these files from this GitHub repository to your local file system, and continue reading the Quick Start tutorial.

-The **Create Physical and Virtual Tables** topic in the Quick Start Tutorials asks you to copy and paste CREATE TABLE commands from these code snippets:

-- Create_EVENT_GKG_MENTIONS_Tables.txt
-- Create_CAMEOCODES_Table.txt

-Execute the commands as instructed in the Quick Start tutorial, and continue reading the tutorial.

 # Known Issues
 None.